GavinBWebster/ai-neural-net-4min/README.md

 ##Usage

-Run python neural_net_4min.py in terminal to see it train, then predict.
+Run python demo.py in terminal to see it train, then predict.
-You can rename the python file to the original demo.py for consistency and Run python demo.py

 ##Credits